Qarj/WebImblaze-Framework/MANUAL.md

 Would run `register.xml` and `profile.xml` but not `purchase.xml`.

 And if you do not specify the --group option at all, then all test files would be run.

+# Syntax Highlighting of WebInject test case files

+In the tools folder, the `webinject.uew` file is an UltraEdit word file which you can use with UltraEdit to highlight WebInject test case files - it makes it much easier to be certain that you are using the right keyword / parameter.